jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 2 - Bias and variance.md

 Learning curves are a way to help understand how our learning algorithm is doing as a function of the amount of experience it has, whereby experience, I mean, for example, the number of training examples it has.
 Let's take a look.

-Let me plot the learning curves for a model that fits a second-order polynomial quadratic function like so. we're going to plot both $J_cv$, the cross-validation error, as well as $J_train$ the training error.
+Let me plot the learning curves for a model that fits a second-order polynomial quadratic function like so. we're going to plot both $J_cv$, the cross-validation error, as well as $J_{train}$ the training error.
 On this figure, the horizontal axis is going to be $m_train$.

 That is the training set size or the number of examples so the algorithm can learn from.
 On the vertical axis, we're going to plot the error.
-By error, I mean either $J_cv$ or $J_train$.
+By error, I mean either $J_cv$ or $J_{train}$.

 Let's start by plotting the cross-validation error.
 It will look something like this.
 That's what $J_cv$ of ($w$, $b$) will look like.

 Is maybe no surprise that as $m_train$, the training set size gets bigger, then we learn a better model and so the cross-validation error goes down.
-Now, let's plot $J_train$ of ($w$, $b$) of what the training error looks like as the training set size gets bigger.
+Now, let's plot $J_{train}$ of ($w$, $b$) of what the training error looks like as the training set size gets bigger.
 It turns out that the training error will actually look like this.

 That as the training set size gets bigger, the training set error actually increases.
 Let's take a look at why this is the case.
 We'll start with an example of when we have just a single training example.